NPS and eNPS: A quick history

 For example, when Raphael is feeling really happy he might rate himself as a 10, whereas when Hayley is feeling the same level of happiness, she might call that a 7.
 So, although a 7 for Hayley is normal, if Raphael drops to a 7, this is cause for concern as it’s a three-point drop from his ‘normal’ happiness.

-Lastly, in intelliHR organizations can choose to use the default happiness question, or customize it to suit their own voice or business.
-In this way, the satisfaction score is not comparable across staff members nor does it give a reliable measure of happiness across your organization or in comparison to others.
+Lastly, in intelliHR organisations can choose to use the default happiness question, or customise it to suit their own voice or business.
+In this way, the satisfaction score is not comparable across staff members nor does it give a reliable measure of happiness across your organisation or in comparison to others.

-eNPS on the other hand, asks a more objective question that isn’t anchored to the organization or individual.
-This provides reliable, standardized insights across the whole business and allows you to directly compare your eNPS score with other businesses, meaning you can benchmark against others in your industry.
+eNPS on the other hand, asks a more objective question that isn’t anchored to the organisation or individual.
+This provides reliable, standardised insights across the whole business and allows you to directly compare your eNPS score with other businesses, meaning you can benchmark against others in your industry.

 Now to the actual calculations…